thefistlei/udcode/README.md

 ## Example
 ![avatar](https://github.com/thefistlei/uncode/blob/main/example.jpg)

-- To support more source file type, modify the content to file config.json.
+- To support more source file type, modify the JSON Configuration File config.json.
 The key is the file extension, the value is the md code format.

 ```json